 However, by investing in their personal and professional growth, you’re showing you care about their holistic development.
 Try to get to know your employees, what they’re good at, what they’re interested in, and what areas they need to improve.
 From there, you can allow your employees to take on new assignments or tasks that will challenge them and expand their skills and knowledge.

-You should also give them plenty of opportunities to expand their education, such as providing a stipend for attending conferences or networking events with speakers.
-It’s also good practice to hire from within whenever possible and give generous promotions when they’re earned.3
+You should also give them plenty of opportunities to expand their education, such as providing access to online training and skill-building courses or giving a stipend for attending conferences and networking events with speakers.
+It’s also good practice to hire from within whenever possible.8

 By allowing your team members to own their work and demonstrating that their investment and personal output in the company is handsomely rewarded, you should see big dividends in the level of performance of your employees.

-They’re just looking for a little respect when they come to their second home.
+When people do come back to the office to work, it’s important to remember they’re just looking for a little respect when they come to their second home.
 Most people spend more time at work than they do at home, so why would they want to come to a place where they feel like they’re not valued or respected?
 Your employees may not remember what you said to them verbatim, but they’ll certainly remember the way you made them feel.
-So if you have to offer criticism, try and pair it with praise of something they do well.3
+So if you have to offer criticism, try and pair it with praise of something they do well.
+Be transparent and remember to keep open communication channels.9

-Do you remember how it felt to get busy work when you were in school?
+Do you remember how it felt to get busy-work when you were in school?
 No one wants to feel that way as an adult in their job.
 You can avoid this by making sure the work you assign has meaning and purpose.
 To do this you’ll need to get to know your employees and what their interests, passions, and goals are.
 This will enable you to set short and long-term goals for your employees that they’ll feel passionate about accomplishing.
+Post-pandemic, each employee’s time on the job is especially important to value.

 If employees come to you with ideas or pet projects that align with the company goals or strategy, allow them to work on those projects as long as they’re still able to complete their essential job duties.
 You can also create a learning environment in which they can lend their expertise to a cross-functional project, or gain the opportunity to pick up a new skill from a different department.

-The concept of relaxation should apply to the day-to-day workday as well.
+The concept of flexibility should apply to the day-to-day workday as well.
 Remember, the energy and enthusiasm your employees bring to work is more important than the number of hours they’re clocking in.
-You should expect a high level of performance from your team, but you can’t expect them to function at 100 percent efficiency continuously.
-Allow them to take a breather between projects during the day and they’ll come back to their desks refreshed and ready to tackle the next project.3
+You should expect a high level of performance from your team, but you can’t expect them to function at 100% efficiency continuously.
+Allow them to take a breather between projects during the day, or work a few days a week remotely, and they’ll come back to their desks refreshed and ready to tackle the next project.11

 Transitioning from a manager to a true and empathetic leader takes time, patience, and a willingness to change company culture where and when needed.
 With the above employee retention strategies as your building blocks, you should be able to make your team feel valued and committed to your organization.

-If you’d like to become a more well-rounded leader who empowers employees to reach their full potential, consider how the Santa Clara University’s Silicon Valley Online MBA could help you achieve that goal.
+If you’d like to become a more well-rounded leader who empowers employees to reach their full potential, consider how the online business programs from Santa Clara University’s Leavey School of Business could help you achieve that goal.